Osteomyelitis

 • Open wounds (from contaminated open fractures or bone surgery)

 Trauma, ischemia, and foreign bodies predispose to osteomyelitis.
-Osteomyelitis may form under deep pressure ulcers.
+Osteomyelitis may form under deep pressure ulcers (1).

 Contiguous spread from adjacent infected tissue or open wounds

-Contiguous spread from adjacent infected tissue or open wounds causes about 80% of osteomyelitis; it is often polymicrobial.
-Staphylococcus aureus (including both methicillin-sensitive and methicillin-resistant strains) is present in 50% of patients; other common bacteria include streptococci, gram-negative enteric organisms, and anaerobic bacteria.
+Contiguous spread from adjacent infected tissue or open wounds causes approximately 80% of osteomyelitis; it is often polymicrobial.
+Staphylococcus aureus (including both methicillin-sensitive and methicillin-resistant strains) is present in 50% of patients; other common bacteria include streptococci, gram-negative enteric organisms, and anaerobic bacteria (2).

 Osteomyelitis that results from contiguous spread is common in the feet (in patients with diabetes or peripheral vascular disease), at sites where bone was penetrated during trauma or surgery, at sites damaged by radiation therapy, and in bones contiguous to pressure ulcers, such as the hips and sacrum.
 A sinus, gum, or tooth infection may spread to the skull.